 Appointment, term of office and removal.
 The Village Administrator shall be appointed by vote of a minimum of five members of the Village Board on the basis of merit with due regard to training, experience, administrative ability and general fitness for the office.
 The Administrator shall hold office for an indefinite term subject to removal at any time by vote of a minimum of five members of the Village Board.
 This section, however, shall not preclude the Village Board from establishing other employment terms and conditions not inconsistent with the provisions of this chapter, this Code, or the state statutes.

 Functions and duties.
-The Village Administrator, subject to the limitations defined in resolutions and ordinances of the Village, state statutes and administrative rules, as well as a position description adopted by the Village Board, shall be the chief administrative and operations officer of the Village, responsible only to the Village Board for the proper and efficient administration of the business and affairs of the Village with powers and duties as follows:
+The Village Administrator, subject to the limitations defined in resolutions and ordinances of the Village, state statutes and administrative rules, as well as a position description adopted by the Village Board and as revised from time to time, shall be the chief administrative and operations officer of the Village, responsible only to the Village Board for the proper and efficient administration of the business and affairs of the Village.

 Provides administrative direction and coordination of all overall operations of the Village under the general direction of the Village Board, creating, and enforcing administrative policies and procedures to ensure standardized and efficient operations, including public safety departments, except in the statutory authority of the Police and Fire Commission.

 Executes all directives of the Village Board and uses appropriate judgment to report to the Board, fully, promptly and at least monthly on the status of issues that arise in carrying out those directives.